EpiPen

 Seek emergency medical attention even after you use EpiPen to treat a severe allergic reaction.
 You will need to receive further treatment and observation.

-Before using EpiPen a second time, tell your doctor if your first injection caused a serious side effect such as increased breathing difficulty, or dangerously high blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain, shortness of breath, uneven heartbeats, seizure).
+Tell your doctor if a previous EpiPen caused a serious side effect such as increased breathing difficulty, or dangerously high blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain, shortness of breath, uneven heartbeats, seizure).

-It is recommended that patients at risk of anaphylaxis carry 2 auto-injectors in case the first auto-injector is activated before the dose can be given, or you need a second dose.
+It is recommended that patients at risk of anaphylaxis carry two auto-injectors in case the first auto-injector is activated before the dose can be given, or you need a second dose.

 You may not know when anaphylaxis will happen.
 Talk to your healthcare provider if you need more auto-injectors to keep at work, school, or other locations.
-Make sure your family members, caregivers, and others where you keep your EpiPen or EpiPen Jr auto-injectors and they know how to use it before you need it.
+Make sure your family members, caregivers, and others where you keep your EpiPen and they know how to use it before you need it.
 You may be unable to speak in an allergic emergency.

 A “trainer pen” is available to teach and practice giving an injection.
 The trainer pen contains no medicine and no needle.